rascherb95/NextTransit/README.md

 - MTA API key

 ## Usage Notes
-- Bus Stops: Visit [MTA Bus Time](https://bustime.mta.info) to find the bus stops.
-Unfortunately, there is no easily accessible database for all bus stops.
+- Bus Stops: Visit [MTA Bus Time](https://bustime.mta.info) to find your bus stop, or look IRL at your local bus stop.
 - Subway Stops: You can find subway stops at [data.gov.](https://catalog.data.gov/dataset/mta-subway-stations-and-complexes) Note that you need to specify the direction for subway stops (e.g., Q03S for southbound and Q03N for northbound).